This BLOG On Mortgage Rates On Bad Credit Loans Was UPDATED And PUBLISHED On February 13th, 2020

 - Loan Size

-Having prior bad credit such as collections, late payments, bankruptcy, foreclosure, deed in lieu of foreclosure, short sale has no impact on mortgage interest rates on mortgage loans.
+Having prior bad credit such as collections, late payments, bankruptcy, foreclosure, deed in lieu of foreclosure, a short sale has no impact on mortgage interest rates.

 Government Loans are mortgages insured by a government agency.

 Here are the three government loans:

 - FHA Loans insured by the Federal Housing Administration or FHA

 - VA Loans which is insured by the Department of Veteran Affairs

 - USDA Loans which is insured by the Department of Agriculture Rural Development